Best Practices: Configuration Security

 -

-Enable Server-side Execution Only (SSE) in module settings.
-SSE prevents users from accessing sensitive data stored in the schema module.
+For O modules, enable the Server-side Execution Only (SSE) in Module Settings.
+SSE prevents users from accessing sensitive data stored module.

 -

-Disable Act as Super-User when server-side executing in the module setting.
+Disable Act as Super-User when server-side executing in the Module Settings.

-- Disable Allow Access to Anonymous Users in the module permissions.
+- Disable Allow Access to Anonymous Users in User Permissions.

 -